EIT-team/Dispersion-modelling/README.md

 # Dispersion-modelling
-COMSOL FEM models and matlab code for statistical models of dispersion in nerves
+Effect of dispersion in nerve on impedance change: a modelling study

-These Matlab and Comsol modelling files were used in the paper:
+These Matlab and Comsol FEM modelling scripts were used in the paper:
 "Effect of dispersion in nerve on impedance change: a modelling study", 2019